 Being a small group of approximately 40 people total in a relatively spacious building makes it easier for us to meet and exceed COVID-19 safety requirements as they evolve.

 We are planning to incorporate physical distancing within classrooms, use of outdoor space, limits on in-person group sizes, appropriate cleaning and hygiene policies, increased air ventilation, symptom monitoring, and use of face coverings as needed to keep our community as safe as possible.
-Details on our specific policies will be posted here as the school year approaches.
+Click here to see the details of our safety plan.

 We are designing our schedule and curriculum to accommodate transitioning from in-person learning to distance learning throughout the year as needed.